marilius12/taxes/pages/basics-of-taxation.md

 ## Corporate residency

-A company is taxed based on three factors:
+The exact rules on how a company is taxed are found in the tax code.
+A tax treaty, if applicable, will override these rules.
+While the details vary between countries, tax authorities consider one or more of the following:

+1. **Registration**
-- corporate residency (i.e. where the company is tax resident)
+   - If a company is incorporated in a country, it is tax resident there
-- shareholder residency (i.e. where the executives/board members are individual tax residents)
-- source of income (i.e. where the income is sourced)

-When establishing corporate residency, tax authorities consider the place of:

-- **registration** (i.e. incorporation), _and/or_
-- **management and control**
+2. **Management and control**
+   - If a foreign company is managed in a country, it is tax resident there
-  - day-to-day management, director rules, senior management rules, etc.
+   - This can include director decisions, senior management, day-to-day management, etc.
-  - Place of Effective Management (POEM) i.e. where strategic decisions are made
+   - Related: **place of effective management (POEM)** where strategic decisions are made

-In most cases, the company is tax resident **where it is managed and controlled** regardless of where it's registered.
-Some countries (ex: Bulgaria, Thailand) only consider the place of registration, but also apply CFC and/or domestic source income rules to counteract tax avoidance.

-- **Controlled Foreign Corporation (CFC)**
+3. **Controlled Foreign Corporation (CFC)**
-  - company is registered offshore but controlled by a resident onshore
+   - If a majority shareholder is personally tax resident in a country, their foreign company is also resident there
-    - "control" may include voting rights, shareholder value, operations/activities, etc. (see [OECD on CFC](https://qdd.oecd.org/subject.aspx?Subject=CFC))
+   - "Control" may include voting rights, shareholder value, operations/activities, etc. (see [OECD on CFC](https://qdd.oecd.org/subject.aspx?Subject=CFC))
-  - considered a tax resident onshore and thus subject to domestic taxes
+4. **Permanent establishment (PE)**
+   - If a foreign company has a fixed place of business in a country, it is taxable there
+   - This can include a branch, an office, a factory, etc.
-- **Source income**
+5. **Source of income**
-  - if the income is sourced locally, it is subject to local taxes
+   - If a company generates income in a country, it is attributable and thus taxable there.
-  - determined by **economic substance** i.e. where headquarters, offices, employees, etc. are
+   - This is determined by **economic substance** i.e. where the headquarters, offices, employees, etc. are.
-  - ex: if you form an offshore company in Belize but continue to live and work from Canada, your company is still a tax resident of Canada and is subject to Canadian taxes
-- **Permanent Establishment (PE)**
-  - fixed place of business that includes an office, branch, factory, etc.
-  - defaults to the principal place where the business is conducted
-  - **nexus**: economic presence (i.e. business activity) in some jurisdiction
+   - Related: **nexus** or economic presence (i.e. business activity) in a jurisdiction

-- **Hybrid mismatch**
-  - differences in tax laws between countries that may be exploited for BEPS and tax avoidance
-  - often target discrepancies in tax residency, registration vs. POEM, domicile, etc.
-  - ex 1: Double Irish where a company is registered in Ireland but managed from the US
-  - ex 2: UK, Cyprus recognize tax domicile, while most countries like Canada don't
-  - ex 3: countries like Germany don't require to establish tax residency elsewhere upon exit
+In most cases, the place of registration is irrevant for taxes.
+A foreign company can still be deemed resident if it is managed and controlled onshore, or if its shareholding are individually resident in the country.
+Likewise, a non-resident company is still taxed on its income from PE and other local source income.

 ## Double taxation